-- If you take antacids that contain aluminum or magnesium, take them 2 hours before or 2 hours after you take this medicine.
+- If you use antacids, take them 2 hours before or 2 hours after you take this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney problems, liver disease, diabetes, heart rhythm problems, or hemophilia.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, heart rhythm problems, or bleeding problems (including hemophilia).